This 2-day course is designed to improve your team's skills around creating well-crafted, testable and maintainable code.

 - are able to understand Java or C#;

 - are able to write and execute unit tests using a framework, such as JUnit, NUnit, etc.;

 - have a basic understanding of mock objects.

 Note: This is not a course for people learning how to code.
 Developers with a few years in the industry will benefit more from this course then people with limited industry experience.
 Also, this is not a basic TDD training.
-This course is fully hands-on and fast-paced.
+This course is fully Zoom, Miro, Slack, and Notion.so .
 Although the course can be attended and followed by developers without TDD experience, people with TDD experience will benefit more.

 The is a fast-paced and hands-on training course.
 Software development teams will be required to write a lot of code.

 - Bring your own laptop

 - Be able to create projects from scratch, add test and mocking libraries, build source code, and run test cases in their development environment

 - Have a development environment that consists of the following: